phax/ph-pdf-layout/README.md

 A set of example files as created from the unit test can be found in folder [example-files](https://github.com/phax/ph-pdf-layout/tree/master/example-files).
 The source code for these examples is https://github.com/phax/ph-pdf-layout/tree/master/src/test/java/com/helger/pdflayout4

+Similar libraries in this context:
+* https://github.com/ralfstuckert/pdfbox-layout - seems to focus more on text layouting

 # Maven usage

 Add the following to your pom.xml to use this artifact, replacing `x.y.z` with the real version number: